anup-66/Document-Retrieval-System-using-Pinecone-LangChain-and-Flask/README.md

 threshold: Minimum similarity score to include results.
 Response: JSON object containing the matching documents, with metadata and similarity scores.
 ```
-### Future Enhancements
-Authentication: Add OAuth or API key-based authentication to secure the API.
-Pagination: Implement pagination for search results to handle large datasets.
-ElasticSearch Integration: Use ElasticSearch alongside Pinecone for indexing and retrieval of metadata.
-Scalable Deployment: Deploy the app using a Kubernetes cluster for horizontal scalability.